paulinavelasquez/cdu/README.md

-# Active Learning Applied to YOLOv9 for the Detection and Classification of Pavement Defects
+# CDU - Clustering in Diversity and Uncertainty for Pavement Defect Detection